UCSD-E4E/fishsense-lite/README.md

 In the root of this project, run the following.
 If you do not have x86 with CUDA, you may need to delete poetry.lock.
 ```
+pip install poetry
+pip install --upgrade pip

 poetry install
 ```

+## To Run Demo
+Open the notebook in demo/pipeline.ipynb

+## To run the CLI
 To run the CLI to process data.
 Note that this will not rerun files previously stored in `./output/results.db`.
 ```
 poetry run python -m fishsense_lite process ~/data/**/*.ORF --lens-calibration ~/data/fsl-01d-lens-raw.pkg --laser-calibration ~/data/laser-calibration.pkg --output ./output/results.db